-As gold strengthens, we are upgrading gold to bullish in the short-term.
+As gold prices trade sideways, we are now neutral on gold in the short-term.
 Note that gold is now trading within a normal range.
 This is based on various technical indicators on the daily chart.

 Following recent strength in gold, we are upgrading the precious metal to bullish in the medium-term.
 The precious metal is trading within normal conditions.
 This is based on technical indicators on a weekly chart.

 Policy: While gold sold off in November 2016 in response to rising inflation expectations (which typically elicits a monetary policy response in the form of rate hikes), gold has bounced back in 2017 and 2018.
 This is largely because inflation expectations fell after the first quarter of 2017, while the US dollar entered a long-term bear market.
 While recent tax cuts were expected to raise the outlook for inflation, ongoing weakness in the US dollar has overshadowed hopes for stronger inflation.
 Looking at gold in 2018, the US dollar bear market and a subdued outlook for inflation should keep gold on a strengthening path.